TheDataAreClean/public-finance-researcher-assignment/README.md

 ### **Submission**

-Final Findings [Presentation](https://docs.google.com/presentation/d/17HV_MKCJfzeP8RKrPK-cFHwmTtSsxULCD_j7Dz21WrU/edit?usp=sharing) to better communicate not onlt the key findings, but also the analysis process and addtional ideas.
+Final Findings [Presentation](https://docs.google.com/presentation/d/17HV_MKCJfzeP8RKrPK-cFHwmTtSsxULCD_j7Dz21WrU/edit?usp=sharing) to better communicate not only the key findings, but also the analysis process and addtional ideas.

 ### **Contents**